harryharrold/performance/README.md

 If you simply want to read what we _meant_ to say: https://github.com/harryharrold/performance/blob/master/FullText.md

-The actual prsentation was delivered using a deck of images, which we displayed as the background to a greenscreen'ed board on which we slapped post-it notes to make any points we needed to write down.
+The actual presentation was delivered using a folder of images, which we displayed as the background to a greenscreen'ed board on which we slapped post-it notes to make any points we needed to write down.

 The closest we have to a "slide deck" is the cue list at https://github.com/harryharrold/performance/blob/master/cuelist.md